prakhar19970/Event-Management-App/README.md

 For Input Components --> Input and Date picker --> shadCn is used.
 For other Css changes --> Tailwind CSS is used.

-I have used GlassMorphism for styling UI in app.